Achieve Atomically Clean Optics with First Contact Polymer

+Cleaning Phase Masks with First Contact™ Polymer Solution Phase masks are difficult to clean.
+Traditional methods are time consuming and require hazardous chemicals.
+First Contact™ simplifies cleaning phase masks and ensures excellent results.
 Simply apply a generous amount of First Contact™ to the phase mask and allow it to dry.
 If the contaminants are only particulates the application rate may be as little as 1 ml for each 3.5 square inches, 22.5 square centimeters; but if there are skin oils or fingerprints use 1 ml for each 2 square inches, 13 square centimeters.
 When lifting oils from a contaminated phase mask it is helps to place a cover over the treated optic to slow down the drying process and allow it to dry overnight.
 If the oily contamination is heavy, it may help to rinse with an organic solvent prior to using First Contact.

 As an alternative to the drag wipe method, First Contact is a "touch-free" one-part strip coating system designed to clean precision optics to the molecular level.
 Available in kits and bulk bottles, simply apply, dry, and peel off the polymer to reveal a pristinely clean surface.

 First Contact is trusted to clean large, unprotected mirrors in some of the world's premier observatories, such as the W.M.
 Keck Observatory in Hawaii at 14,000 ft atop Mauna Kea, ESO La Silla ITT, SLRSC Western Range Depot Optics Group, and Vandenberg Air Force Base.